 5. Is certification by a Company Secretary mandatory for all companies?

-Under Section 92(1) of the Companies Act, certification by the company Secretary is mandatory for companies with a paid-up share capital of ₹ 10 (ten) crore or more or turnover exceeding ₹50 crore.
+Under Section 92(1) of the Companies Act, certification by the Company is mandatory for companies with a paid-up share capital of ₹ 10 (ten) crore or more or a turnover exceeding ₹50 crore.